nevanscott/uxui0120/_homework/sketch-symbols.md

 ### Requirements

 - 5 tabs with icons and text
-- Use of nested symbols so that various icons and colors can be swapped in and out
+- Use of nested symbols and layer styles so that various icons and colors can be swapped in and out
 - Show what the pressed state looks like for each of the 5 tabs

 ### Nice to Have